tferega/revenj/tutorials/revenj-tutorial-setup.md

   * namespace *Tutorial* with class *Example* in C#
   * schema *Tutorial* with table *Example* in Postgres

-Concept *sequence* means that the *ID* field will be an auto-incremented value provided by the database.
+The *sequence* concept indicates that the *ID* field will be an auto-incremented value provided by the database.

 To CRUD it we can use the [REST-like API](https://github.com/ngs-doo/revenj/blob/master/Code/Plugins/Revenj.Plugins.Rest.Commands/ICrudCommands.cs) available in a plugin DLL provided with Revenj.
-Rest plugin is using a WCF signature for defining the endpoint and is available (by default) via `/Crud.svc/Tutorial.Example` url.
+Rest plugin is using a WCF signature for defining the endpoint and is available (by default) via `/Crud.svc/Tutorial.Example` url on port `8999`.

 ###Configuring DSL Platform plugin